theflowong/logic-blocks-game/notes.md

     * BlackHole
     * Randos
     * ~~NO Finish~~
-  * Win: when Rando is trapped in specific location range and has an unmoving object (wall or trapped Rando) on all sides
+  - [ ] Stage Complete: when Rando is trapped in specific location range and has an unmoving object (wall or trapped Rando) on all sides

 ## Styles
 - [ ] blocks: rounded corners